 National Science Foundation (NSF) - Education and Human Resources Directorate (EHR): Since Fiscal Year 2001, a TCU initiative has been funded and administered under the NSF-EHR.
 This competitive grants program enables TCUs to enhance the quality of their science, technology, engineering, and mathematics (STEM) instructional, research, and outreach programs.
-TCUs that have been awarded an NSF-TCUP grant have completed comprehensive institutional needs analysis and developed a plan for how to address both their institutional and NSF goals, with a primary institutional goal being significant and sustainable expansion and improvements to STEM programs.
+TCUs that have been awarded an NSF-TCUP grant have completed comprehensive program needs analysis and developed a plan for how to address both their institutional and NSF goals, with a primary goal being significant and sustainable expansion and improvements to STEM programs.
 Through NSF-TCUP, tribal colleges have been able to establish and maintain programs that represent a key component of the pipeline for the American Indian STEM workforce.
 We urge the Subcommittee to fund competitively awarded NSF-TCUP grants at \$15,000,000.

-National Aeronautics and Space Administration (NASA) - NASA Headquarters, Office of Education - Minority University Research an Education Programs (MUREP): In 2014, the NASA-MUREP program initiated two competitive grant programs to enhance the range of education and research opportunities in STEM at the 34 eligible TCUs: the NASA Innovations in Climate Education and the Tribal College and University Experiential Learning Opportunity programs.
-Activities funded under this program help to address critical science education and research needs of TCUs, are helping to build the Native (and national) STEM workforce, and enhance the economic development of the communities they serve.
-We strongly urge the Subcommittee to continue to fund NASA-TCUP at the FY 2014 level, or higher.
+National Aeronautics and Space Administration (NASA) - NASA Headquarters, Office of Education - Minority University Research an Education Programs (MUREP): In 2014, the NASA-MUREP program initiated two competitive grant programs to enhance the range of education and research opportunities in STEM at the 34 eligible TCUs: (1) the NASA Innovations in Climate Education (NICE-T); and (2) the Tribal College and University Experiential Learning Opportunity program.
+Collectively, these programs comprise MUREP's program for American Indian & Alaskan Native STEM Engagement (MAIANSE).
+Activities funded under these programs help to address critical science education and research needs of TCUs, are helping to build the Native (and national) STEM workforce, and enhance the economic development of the tribal communities.
+We strongly urge the Subcommittee to fund the NASA MUREP program for American Indian & Alaskan Native STEM Engagement (MAIANSE) at, or above, the FY 2014 level.